O'Nan moonshine and arithmetic: Traces of Singular Moduli

 \section{Traces of Singular Moduli}

 In this section, we discuss and recall some basic notation and facts about traces of singular moduli.
 Their study originates in seminal work by Zagier \cite{Zag02}, and has since been an important subject in number theory (cf. for instance \cite{BenLars,BO07,BF06,MillerPixton}, just to name a few).
-In the explicit context of moonshine for the Thompson group, traces of singular moduli of these functions appeared e.g. in \cite{HarveyRayhaun}.
+They appeared in connection with moonshine for the Thompson group in \cite{HarveyRayhaun}.